ashbeech/moralis-mutants-nft-engine/README.md

 This injects the mutagen that will bring your Moralis mutants ALIVE!

-## Minting/On Chain ⛓
+## Minting ⛓

-Copy Solidity contract () to [⚙️ Remix IDE](https://remix.ethereum.org/) for test and deplyment, but first edit code to point to your meta data's IPFS folder 'metahash/CID'.
+Copy Solidity contract to [⚙️ Remix IDE](https://remix.ethereum.org/) for test and deplyment, but first edit code to point to your meta data's IPFS folder 'metahash/CID'.
 You can get this, saved in dasboard of your Moralis server instance in row of 'metahash' column.

 ```sh
 constructor()